-- An application is known as embarrassingly parallel, or loosely coupled, if its parallel implementation: - can straightforwardly be broken up into roughly equal amounts of work per processor, AND - has minimal parallel overhead (e.g., communication among processors). - We love embarrassingly parallel applications, because they get near-perfect parallel speedup, sometimes with only modest programming effort.
+- An application is known as embarrassingly parallel, or loosely coupled, if its parallel implementation: - 1. can straightforwardly be broken up into roughly equal amounts of work per processor, AND - 2. has minimal parallel overhead (for example, communication among processors). - We love embarrassingly parallel applications, because they get near-perfect parallel speedup, sometimes with only modest programming effort.